24th April 2023

 Energy savings tip #1: Check your air-con use.

 Given the high temperatures we regularly see in Australia, this article isn’t going to tell you not to use your aircon at all.
-But reducing how much you use it wherever you can make a noticeable difference to your energy bills.
+But reducing how much you use it can make a noticeable difference to your energy bills.

 The following tips can help ensure you get the most out of the aircon you do use: